-Alternatively, a weekly list of applications with local ag nt tails is publish d on th Council's website, which provides useful contacts.
+Alternatively, a weekly list of applications with local agent details is published on the Council's website, which provides useful contacts.
 You may also know someone who has carried out similar work to their property and is able to recommend someone to assist you.